The Discoverers of the NGC / IC Objects

 Edward Joshua Cooper (1798 - 1863), Irish astronomer.
 A recent discussion of Cooper's life and the only extant photograph of him can be viewed here.
 (Note: Any use of the original image (and any commerical use of any portion of the image) may require the permission of the copyright holder.)

 William Parsons (1800 - 1867), 3rd Earl of Rosse, British astronomer.
-Frequent references in the pages of the NGC objects to the fact that most of the objects attributed to Lord Rosse were actually found by his assistants may give the erroneous impression that the 3rd Earl was not as important an astronomer as others.
-However, aside from the best part of a hundred nebulae he discovered himself, he left a legacy unsurpassed for the best part of a century -- a 6-foot aperture reflecting telescope (the "Leviathan" of Birr Castle), the construction of which would have been an impossible task for the best professional telescope makers of the day.
+References to the fact that most of the NGC/IC objects attributed to Lord Rosse were actually found by his assistants may give the erroneous impression that the 3rd Earl was not an important observer.
+However, aside from having discovered the best part of a hundred nebulae himself, he left a legacy unsurpassed for the best part of a century -- a 6-foot aperture reflecting telescope (the "Leviathan" of Birr Castle), the construction of which would have been an impossible task for the best professional telescope makers of the day.
 Through tremendous effort, intelligence and inspiration, Parsons succeeded in creating a mirror and telescope many times larger than any in existence, so well constructed that it was as easy to use as it was large, making his and his assistants' observations uniquely successful.
-Just as importantly, instead of guarding the secret of how he managed the feat, he published a detailed discussion of the methods involved in the Leviathan's construction, which was an invaluable aid to astronomers everywhere.
+Even more importantly, instead of guarding the secret of how he managed the feat, he published a detailed discussion of the methods involved in the Leviathan's construction, providing an invaluable aid to astronomers everywhere.
 As stated in his obituary (linked above), "It may justly be urged that the maker (of an instrument) is above (its user).
 Eyes are common to us all, all could make discoveries if they had the means.
 It was the means that the Earl of Rosse supplied."

 (Reverend) William Hautenville Rambaut (1822 - 1911), Irish astronomer.
 An assistant (1848) to Lawrence Parsons, he did not actually discover any nebulae, but did produce chalk drawings of some of the objects discovered at Birr Observatory (none of which were published during his lifetime).
 He also worked at Armagh observatory for many years.